-For overhead press, this can be achieved by a pin press or a landmine press.
+For overhead press (arms overhead), this can be achieved by a pin press or a landmine press.
 Set the safety pins up in a squat rack so the bar rests at a height that stops short of the range you get shoulder pain during a pin press.

 Pre-Activation/ Warm Up

-If you read our previous blog on tips for keeping your shoulders healthy, you would have seen that we recommend warming your shoulder joint up properly before you lift.
-Before pressing, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
-Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures getting overloaded and sore.
+If you have read our previous blog on tips for keeping your shoulders healthy, you would have seen that we recommend warming your shoulder joint up properly before you lift.
+Before performing the overhead press, try some activation work of your rotator cuff muscles and shoulder blade stabilisers.
+Having a strong, active base to press from can help keep your shoulder muscles in a good position and stop certain structures from getting overloaded and sore.

 2. Band shoulder external rotation 3 x 15